1. Output Information

 The standard error is a measure of sampling variability, which shows the extent to which the estimates are expected to vary over repeated random sampling.
 To estimate standard errors correctly, the complexity of the survey design needs to be accounted for.

-Some estimates of standard errors for main variables are available in the supporting tables, Wealth in Great Britain round 7: Quality indicators.
-However, these standard error estimates do not account for imputation, which may affect variability.
+Some estimates of standard errors for main variables are available in the supporting tables, wealth in Great Britain Round 8: Quality indicators.

 Additional inaccuracies, which are not related to sampling variability, may occur for reasons such as errors in response and reporting.
 Inaccuracies of this kind are collectively referred to as non-sampling errors and may occur in a sample survey or a census.
 The main sources of non-sampling error are:

 Non-sampling errors are difficult to quantify in any collection.
-However, every effort was made to minimise their effect through careful design and testing of the questionnaire, training of interviewers, and extensive editing and quality control procedures at all stages of data processing.
-Statistical imputation is another method used to improve accuracy resulting from missing observations in the dataset.
+However, every effort is made to minimise their effect through careful design and testing of the questionnaire, training of interviewers, and extensive editing and quality control procedures at all stages of data processing.
+Statistical imputation is another method used to improve accuracy resulting from missing observations in the dataset, see Section 6: Methods used to produce the Wealth and Assets Survey data for more on imputation.

 Response